maxwellreuter/chatgpt-refusals/README.md

 ## Reproduce BERT classification results
 Download `bert_assets.zip` from [this Google Drive](https://drive.google.com/drive/folders/1ak4IeIYy3XMRSWsRv3WzcVkGhlJlhhSC?usp=sharing) and unzip it in this directory (867MB uncompressed).

-This process should take about 1 minute on CPU:
+This workload is light enough to be done on the CPU:
 ```sh
 > python bert_results.py